 Internal migration estimates are primarily based on data that flags up when people change their address with their doctor.
 Since most people change their address with their doctor soon after moving, these data are considered to provide a good proxy indicator of migration.
 Similar data sources are used both for cross-border flows and moves within England and Wales.

-For mid-2017 a combination of four administrative data sources are used in this way as a proxy for internal migration within England and Wales: the Patient Register Data Service (PRDS), the Personal Demographic Service (PDS), the National Health Service Central Register (NHSCR) and Higher Education Statistics Agency (HESA) data.
+Mid-2018 used the same combination of four administrative data sources used in mid-2017 as a proxy for internal migration within England and Wales: the Patient Register Data Service (PRDS), the Personal Demographic Service (PDS), the National Health Service Central Register (NHSCR) and Higher Education Statistics Agency (HESA) data.